 Typically, the bottom layer of the mound (placed directly on mentioned above “foundation”) is built from medium-textured sand.
 It’s the most important part of the natural filter that will play a major role in the treatment of disposed effluent.
 That’s why special requirements for the sand: preferred range – from 0.02” to 0.08” (0.5mm to 2mm) with no more than a few percent contents of silts, clay, and fine sands (they will trap solids and help to build biomat).
 The “sand’s filter” must have a depth of at least 2 ft.

 Work in progress – Mound-based “Pipe-in-stone” type effluent disposal system.
 Source: Minnesota Pollution Control Agency (USA)

-On top of the sand, there should be a layer of gravel (for the “pipe-in-stone” distribution system) covered by a permeable geotextile to prevent infiltration of fine sediments into the absorption area.
-The upper layer (backfill) covering the drain-field consists of topsoil.
-Its depth must provide sufficient thermal insulation protecting the drain-field from freezing (minimum 6”).
+On top of the sand, there should be a layer of gravel (for the “pipe-in-stone” distribution system) covered by a permeable geotextile to prevent the infiltration of fine sediments into the absorption area.
+The upper layer (backfill) covering the drain field consists of topsoil.
+Its depth must provide sufficient thermal insulation protecting the drain field from freezing (minimum 6”).
 It must be also suitable for planting with grass to protect the mound from erosion.

 How does it work?

 Effluent seepage in the mound-based drain field.
 Source: “Troubleshooting Mound Systems” by Sara Heger, (Onsite Installer).

 Let’s analyze the percolation process in the mound-based drain field.
 The effluent will infiltrate the sand and, on its way down, it will reach the native soil.
 Assuming “receptive” native soil, the effluent (possibly at a lower speed) will continue penetration, at the same time spreading horizontally over larger areas of the subsurface soil.
 The special “transition zone” will make this process seamless, effluent will continue the percolation process until reaching the underground water table.